telerik/kendo-ui-core/docs-aspnet-mvc/helpers/multiselect/overview.md

 ### Existing Instances

-You can reference an existing Kendo UI MultiSelect instance via [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+To reference an existing Kendo UI MultiSelect instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) configuration option.
 Once a reference is established, use the [MultiSelect API](http://docs.telerik.com/kendo-ui/api/javascript/ui/multiselect#methods) to control its behavior.

 ###### Example